learn-co-curriculum/phase-4-model-view-controller-readme/README.md

 ## Routing, File Naming Conventions, and Data Flow

-Rails was created with the concept of convention over configuration and this holds true for how the MVC structure was setup.
+Rails was created with the concept of convention over configuration, and this holds true for how the MVC structure was set up.
 View files correspond directly to controller files, which speak directly with models.
 As an example, imagine that you have a blog that has a database table called `articles`.
 You will have the following set of files:

-- A `models/article.rb` model file that will contain: validations, database relationships, callbacks, and any custom logic for articles.
+- A `app/models/article.rb` model file that will contain: validations, database relationships, callbacks, and any custom logic for articles.

-- A `controllers/articles_controller.rb` file that will have methods to manage data flow for the article behavior, including the full set of CRUD features.
+- A `app/controllers/articles_controller.rb` file that will have methods to manage data flow for the article behavior, including the full set of CRUD features.
   The standard methods are: `index`, `create`, `show`, `update`, and `destroy`.

-- A `views/articles` directory that will contain a corresponding view for each of the pages that the end user will access.
-For a CRUD based model, a few of the standard views would include: an `index` view to show all records, a `show` page that shows a specific record, and then `new` and `edit` pages that each render a form.
-In a Rails API application, we won't have a dedicated folder for our views like we would in a typical Rails MVC application.
+- A `app/views/articles` directory that will contain a corresponding view for each of the pages that the end user will access. **Note**: in a Rails API application, we won't have a dedicated folder for our views like we would in a typical Rails MVC application.

 ## Request Flow